duckietown/docs-brown/book/doc-sky/75-localization-slam/30-local-assignment.md

 # Localization Assignment {#localization-slam-localization-assignment status=ready}

+## Dependencies
+In order to complete this project, we will make use of the following libraries: Numpy for computations,  OpenCV for computer vision, and MatPlotLib for creating plots and animations.
+You are welcome to run on your drone the parts which do not require visualization, ie the OpenCV assignment at the bottom of this page.
+However, the particle filter assignment will require you to view a MatPlotLib animation.
+To accommodate this, you may either install the required dependencies on your own computer (optional!) or work on a department machine which already has them.
+The easiest way to work on this project is probably to work over ssh on your laptops and use XQuartz (what the -Y is for when you type ssh -Y) which will allow you to view animations over ssh!

 ## Particle Filter
 First, you will complete a series of quick exercises which will guide you through implementing a simplified particle filter.
 You will be given two files: